noddos/noddos/README.md

 	mv noddos/Makefile-LEDE noddos/Makefile
 	cd ..
 	ROOTDIR=$PWD

-	# Download the Lede project SDK v17.01.1 for your platform from [Lede Table of Hardware](https://lede-project.org/toh/start)
+Download the Lede project SDK v17.01.1 for your platform from [Lede Table of Hardware](https://lede-project.org/toh/start)
 	tar xf <SDK-for-your-platform-tarbar>
 	cd <SDK-directory-for-your-platform>
     echo "src-link custom $ROOTDIR/package" >>feeds.conf.default

-    make menuconfig
+In the firmware build menu:
-    # Select Global Build Settings and press enter, in the submenu deselect/exclude the following options:
+- Select Global Build Settings and press enter, in the submenu deselect/exclude the following options:
-    # "Select all target specific packages by default"
+- "Select all target specific packages by default"
-    # "Select all kernel module packages by default"
+- "Select all kernel module packages by default"
-    # "Select all userspace packages by default"
+- "Select all userspace packages by default"
-    # "Cryptographically sign package lists"
+- "Cryptographically sign package lists"
-    # Select the Save menu option, save to '.config' and then select 'Exit' and again 'Exit'
+- Select the Save menu option, save to '.config' and then select 'Exit' and again 'Exit' make menuconfig

     ./scripts/feeds update -a
     ./scripts/feeds install noddos

-    make menuconfig
+In the firmware build menu:
-    # Enable building of the noddos package, go to "Network" menu, have noddos build as module ('M')
+- Enable building of the noddos package, go to "Network" menu, have noddos build as module ('M')
-    # Select the Save menu option, save to '.config' and then select 'Exit' and again 'Exit'
+- Select the Save menu option, save to '.config' and then select 'Exit' and again 'Exit' make menuconfig

     make -j5 V=s

-    # change the build directory to match your HGW platform
+Change the build directory to match your HGW platform
     scp build_dir/target-mips_24kc_musl-1.1.16/noddos/noddos root@<HGW-IP>:

 Follow the installation instructions from this point onwards.